pdakshesh35/ShortAutomation/README.md

 - **Video Stitching**: Combines audio, images, and dynamic subtitles into a vertical video (1080x1920 or 1152x2048) using `moviepy` and `Pillow`.
 - **Dynamic Subtitles**: Adds word-highlighted subtitles in the third quarter of the screen, styled with Montserrat font for social media appeal.
 - **Streaming API**: Provides a Server-Sent Events (SSE) endpoint (`/stream`) to track pipeline progress in real-time.
-- **Image-to-Video Director**: Combines a list of images into a video using simple pan and zoom effects based on director-style instructions.
 - **Test Endpoint**: Generates a video from a sample JSON payload for testing (`/test-video`).

 ## Project Structure
 - **`app.py`**: Main FastAPI application defining the `/stream` and `/test-video` endpoints, orchestrating the pipeline (news fetching, script generation, audio, images, video stitching).
 - **`video_service.py`**: Service layer for video generation, handling JSON payload parsing, image downloading, and video creation via `VideoGenerator`.
 - **`video_generator.py`**: Core video generation logic, creating scenes with images, audio, and dynamic subtitles using `moviepy` and `Pillow`.
-- **`video_subtitle_generator.py`**: Alternative subtitle generator using speech recognition for word-level sync (not used in the main pipeline).
 - **`payload_parser.py`**: Parses JSON payloads into `Scene` and `Payload` objects for structured data handling.
-- **`image_to_video.py`**: Utility to create a video from a sequence of images with optional pan/zoom effects.
 - **`environment.yml`**: Conda environment configuration with dependencies (Python 3.10, FastAPI, OpenAI, etc.).
 - **`Dockerfile`**: Defines the Docker image setup using Miniconda, installing dependencies and running the FastAPI app.
 - **`run.sh`**: Script to build and run the Docker container, mapping port 28080 and mounting a data volume.